electrickery/ps2keyboard2matrix/README.md

 computer specific matrix.
 Quite a lot of special cases are needed to get all characters properly shifted or unshifted.

+For two keys the match is not exact:

+- The BREAK key is mapped to the PS/2 End key.
+PS/2 BREAK is not regular as the make and break and codes are the same.
+- The CLEAR key has no proper PS/2 equivalent.
+The PS/2 Home key is used.
+Its behaviour is to clear the screen and place the cursor in the upper left of the screen.

+All non-TRS-80 keys are currently unmapped.
+The CT-80 has some more, but these aren't used in BASIC.
+So I couldn't test them...

 The sketch prints lots of debug data to the Arduino console, and a simple command processor is included to test the MT8816 outputs.
+The current
+commands:

     Cnn - close crosspoint nn
     Onn - open crosspoint nn